Computing cone-constrained singular values of matrices: Algorithms for cone-constrained singular values

 When $P$ and $Q$ are not polyhedral, the same algorithm can still be applied, as long as we can explicitly express the projection maps on both cones, or if we have a convergent method to solve the convex subproblems in $u,v$.

 \paragraph{Extrapolation} AO can sometimes be relatively slow to converge.
 To accelerate convergence, we use extrapolation.
 After each update of $u$ (and similarly for $v$), we define the extrapolated point $u_e = u + \beta (u - u_p)$ where $u_p$ is the previous iterate, and $\beta \in [0,1]$ is a parameter.
+Note that the extrapolated point does not need to be feasible.
 To guarantee convergence, we restart the scheme when the objective increases, and also decrease $\beta$ by a factor $\eta$ (we will use $\eta = 2$).
 When the objective decreases, we slightly increase $\beta$ by a factor $\gamma$ to reinforce the extrapolation effect (we will use $\gamma = 1.05$).
 This is a similar strategy as used in~\cite{ang2019accelerating}.

 Algorithm~\ref{alg:eao} summarizes our proposed extrapolated AO (E-AO). \\

 In our experiments, we will use multiple random initializations: we generate $u_0$ at random using the Gaussian distribution (\texttt{u$\_$0 = randn(m,1)}); note that $u_0$ does not necessary belong to $P$.
 Then we get $v_0 \in Q$ by solving\footnote{Recall that, if the optimal $v^* = 0$, it means the optimal solution for $\|v\|=1$ is an extreme ray of $Q$ minimizing the objective.} $\min_{v \in Q, \|v\| \leq 1} \langle u,Av\rangle $.
 Also, because of the automatic tuning of $\beta$, E-AO is not too sensitive to its initial value; we will use $\beta = 0.5$.